SticsRPacks/documentation/cran-submission.md

     goodpractice::gp()
     ```
 Special :
-When find "1:length(...)" replace by seq_along
++When find "1:length(...)" replace by seq_along
-gp warn about setwd() use but the code looks correct by using on.exit
++gp warn about setwd() use but the code looks correct by using on.exit

 - Use [{styler}](https://styler.r-lib.org).
 Then use it from the add-in menu in R-Studio, or on the full package using: